kkk669/aoc2023.swiftpm/README.md

 The challenges assume three files (replace 00 with the day of the challenge).

 - `Data/Day00.txt`: the input data provided for the challenge
-- `Day00.swift`: the code to solve the challenge
+- `Day00.swift`: the code to solve the challenge and any unit tests

 To start a new day's challenge, make a copy of these files and update as necessary.
 The `AdventOfCode.swift` file controls which day's challenge is run.